 Requesting an internal review

-Requests must be in writing and can be made by letter, fax or email, however fax and email requests will not be considered valid until the required application fee is also received.
+Requests must be in writing and can be made by letter or email.
+Email requests will not be considered valid until the required application fee is also received.
+Refer to review fee (below) for further requirements when paying by credit card.

-UTS has developed the request for an internal review form (PDF, 111kB) to assist you to prepare and lodge a request for an internal review.
+UTS has developed the request for an internal review form (PDF, 132kB) to assist you to prepare and lodge a request for an internal review.
 (Use of this form is optional.)

 A request for an internal review must be received by UTS within 20 working days of the date you were notified of the decision you wish to appeal.